kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 	mark first element as sorted
 	for each unsorted element X
 	  'extract' the element X
-	  insert into list at the right index so it remains sorted
+	  insert into list at the right index so it remains sorted return sorted list

 More detailed pseudo-code:

 	mark first element as sorted